Emergency:

 Gastroenteritis Causes

-Gastroenteritis can be triggered by various pathogens, including viruses, bacteria, and parasites.
+Gastroenteritis causes include a variety of pathogens, including viruses, bacteria, and parasites.

 Viral Infections